demensiss/winter-holidays-challenge/README.md

 * time function that delayed opening of the browser
 * how to open the url via the application

 ## Day 2: Page from Callendar

+A simple program showing a card from the calendar, i.e. the current date and weather in the selected location.

 [Solving the task](https://github.com/demensiss/winter-holidays-challenge/blob/master/page-from-callendar.py)